 Mobile social media

-With the growth in mobile traffic, the nuance of social media has evolved to encompass messaging apps such as Facebook Messenger and WhatsApp as messaging between users outside the traditional format of SMS significantly increases.
+With the growth in mobile traffic, the nuance of social media has evolved to encompass messaging apps such as Facebook Messenger and WhatsApp, as messaging between users outside the traditional format of SMS significantly increases.

-Mobile applications fall broadly into five categories:
+Mobile apps fall broadly into five categories: